noblyon22/norbertndungutse.github.io/README.md

 # Norbert Ndungutse's Portfolio

 Welcome to my personal portfolio!
-You are always welcome to my website, and here, you can explore my professional background, skills, and projects.
+I am a Data Analyst and SPSS expert passionate about turning data into clear, actionable insights.
+With strong communication skills, I simplify complex information to help organizations make informed decisions.
+My work reflects a commitment to continuous learning and delivering results that drive positive change.
 ## About Me

 Hi, I'm **Norbert Ndungutse** – a passionate **data scientist**, **academic writer**, and **tech enthusiast**.
 With over **5 years of experience** in data analysis, academic research, and e-commerce, I specialize in **statistical analysis**, **machine learning**, and **data visualization**.
 I am also experienced in **SPSS**, **Python**, **R**, and **SQL**